ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21.md

 and design DNSCheck, a measurement methodology to measure such blocking (Section IV).
 DNSCheck consists of two steps.
-The first step checks whether the system resolver (and other Do53 resolvers) allow one to resolve a DoT/DoH service’s domain name.
+The first step checks whether the system resolver (and other unencrypted resolvers, such as the standard DNS over UDP protocol, henceforth called Do53) allow one to resolve a DoT/DoH service’s domain name.
 The second step checks which TCP/QUIC endpoints associated with the service allow domain resolutions using the proper protocol (DoT or DoH).*